CurveDocs/curve-docs/docs/curve_dao/VotingEscrow.md

 Participating in Curve DAO governance requires that an account have a balance of vote-escrowed CRV (veCRV). veCRV is a non-standard ERC20 implementation, used within the Aragon DAO to determine each account’s voting power.

-!!! note
+!!! info
-    veCRV is represented by the **`VotingEscrow`** contract, deployed to the Ethereum mainnet at:
+    **veCRV** is represented by the **`VotingEscrow`** contract, deployed to the Ethereum mainnet at:
     [0x5f3b5DfEb7B28CDbD7FAba78963EE202a494e2A2](https://etherscan.io/address/0x5f3b5dfeb7b28cdbd7faba78963ee202a494e2a2)

-    Source code of the VotingEscrow contract can be found on [Github](https://github.com/curvefi/curve-dao-contracts/blob/master/contracts/VotingEscrow.vy).
+    Source code of the **`VotingEscrow`** contract can be found on [Github](https://github.com/curvefi/curve-dao-contracts/blob/master/contracts/VotingEscrow.vy).

 !!!warning
     veCRV cannot be transferred.
 The only way to obtain veCRV is by locking CRV.
-The maximum lock time is four years.
+    The maximum lock time is four years and the minimum lock is one week.

+    To calculate the obtained vecrv after locking make sure to multiply by $\frac{locktime}{4}$, with `locktime` denominated in years.

 | CRV      | veCRV  | Locktime|
 | -------- | -------| --------|